ThinkJEPA: Empowering Latent World Models with Large Vision-Language Reasoning Model: Methodology

-In contrast, JEPA-style latent world modeling requires dense temporal observations to accurately forecast future latents.
+\textbf{Dense frame sampling for the JEPA branch.} In contrast, JEPA-style latent world modeling requires dense temporal observations to accurately forecast future latents.
 Fine-grained dynamics, contact changes, and subtle interactions are often expressed as high-frequency temporal signals that are poorly captured by sparse sampling.
 Therefore, ThinkJEPA uses a dense sampling strategy for the JEPA branch and restricts it to a shorter observation window, where all frames are retained.
 Formally, we define an observation window starting at frame index $t_0$ and construct the dense clip

 where $N_d$ is the number of densely sampled frames.
 The V-JEPA backbone encodes $v_d$ into per-frame patch tokens, producing past latent tokens $F^{\text{past}}$.
 A JEPA-style predictor then forecasts future latent tokens $\hat{F}^{\text{fut}}$ from $F^{\text{past}}$.
 These predicted latents serve as the target representation for downstream heads (e.g., trajectory regression), while the VLM branch provides complementary long-horizon semantic guidance to improve grounding and generalization.